slavfox/advent-of-code-2019/README.md

 Doing this year in Prolog!
 Expect slowness.

+Usually, files called `part1.pl` and `part2.pl` contain just the code that reads a file and writes out the answer.
+I am calculating lines of code very liberally:
+I include only `main` and any predicates defined in `partx.pl`, and the entire line count of every day's library.
+For example, if `part2.pl` has 20 lines of imports, a 3-line `main/2`, and uses predicates defined in `foo.pl` which has 10 lines other than imports and `module`, I will consider the line count to be 13.
+The table here lists the line count for part 2 of each day.

+Every day's `README.md` will have a detailed explanation of how I calculated the line count of the solution.

 You'll need SWI Prolog.
 Run each day's solution by doing
 ```
 Welcome to fish, the friendly interactive shell